ritakalach/atla-sentiment-analysis/README.md

 # Using Sentiment Analysis to Visualize Character Arcs in Avatar: The Last Airbender
-End-to-end data science project in Python.
-How-to: 1) data scraping, 2) sentiment analysis, 3) and data visualization.
+End-to-end data science project in Python: 1) data scraping, 2) sentiment analysis, 3) and data visualization.

 # Motivation and project description
 I was curious to see if sentiment scores could be used to visualize character arcs.
 If so, could sentiment analysis help writers evaluate character development in their work?